 But most Norwegians were piss poor, and flour dumplings simmered in milk was a staple in our mainly lacto-vegetarian diet up until around 1900.

 From the book “Et” by “Ryfylke bygdekvinnelag“, we hear about an old geezer in Sandnes (just south of my home town Stavanger) who told us about the tradition of “Komlesuppe“, where you use the cooking liquid for the Komle as soup, with the dumpling in it.
-We also hear about how if was common to simmer Komle in milk.
+We also hear about how if was common to simmer Komla in milk.

-Connect the dots, and you can see how Komle has, not unlikely, evolved from a barley or oats dumpling simmered in milk, to a famine driven inclusion of potatoes, to the dish we serve today.
+Connect the dots, and you can see how Komla has, not unlikely, evolved from a barley or oats dumpling simmered in milk, to a famine driven inclusion of potatoes, to the dish we serve today.

 Like I mentioned, there are a huge number of regional varieties and names.
 They’re some times big, some times small, some times with a piece of salted pork fat or meat in its center, and some times even made from fish, or blood.

-They are some times called Ball, other times Raspeball, Komle, Kompe, Klubb, Kløbb, Klot (say that 10 times fast!) and if they’re simmered in milk, they’re called Klimper and served as lunch…
+They are some times called Ball, other times Raspeball, Komle, Kumle, Kompe, Klubb, Kløbb, Klot (say that 10 times fast!) and if they’re simmered in milk, they’re called Klimper and served as lunch…

 Some serve them just by itself with some melted butter, as a vegetarian dish, others with a bit of meat, with mashed rutabaga, others with just slices of boiled rutabaga, and some have boiled carrots.